File carving: SmartCarving

 Pal developed a carving scheme that is not limited to bifragmented files.
 The technique, known as SmartCarving, makes use of heuristics regarding the fragmentation behavior of known filesystems.

 The algorithm has three phases: preprocessing, collation, and reassembly.
 In the preprocessing phase, blocks are decompressed and/or decrypted if necessary.
 In the collation phase, blocks are sorted according to their file type.
 In the reassembly phase, the blocks are placed in sequence to reproduce the deleted files.
 The SmartCarving algorithm is the basis for the Adroit Photo Forensics and Adroit Photo Recovery applications from Digital Assembly.

 Carving memory dumps

 Snapshots of computers' volatile memory (i.e. RAM) can be carved.
 Memory-dump carving is routinely used in digital forensics, allowing investigators to access ephemeral evidence.
 Ephemeral evidence includes recently accessed images and Web pages, documents, chats and communications committed via social networks.
+For example, LiME can be used in conjunction with Volatility to do such a task.
 If an encrypted volume (TrueCrypt, BitLocker, PGP Disk) was used, binary keys to encrypted containers can be extracted and used to instantly mount such volumes.
 The content of volatile memory gets fragmented.
 A proprietary carving algorithm was developed by Belkasoft to enable carving fragmented memory sets (BelkaCarving).